 Can Sinus Pain Feel Like a Toothache?

 Yes, sinus pain can absolutely mimic the feeling of a toothache.
 This is particularly common with maxillary sinusitis, where the pain is localised around the upper teeth and jaw.
 The confusion arises because both conditions share similar types of pain.
 Sinus pain often feels like a dull, constant ache, while tooth pain might be sharp, throbbing, or intensified by eating or drinking.
-Regular dental visits can help clarify the cause; explore our check-up and clean services in Marsden Park.
+Regular dental visits can help clarify the cause; explore our Check-Up & Clean & Clean and clean services in Marsden Park.

 However, despite these similarities, sinus pain tends to involve additional symptoms not usually associated with toothaches.
 For example, sinus pain often accompanies symptoms such as nasal congestion, a blocked nose, facial tenderness, or even a headache.
 Toothaches, on the other hand, typically occur in one or a few specific teeth and are often triggered by sensitivity to hot, cold, or pressure.